Umberto Eco: Later novels and writing (2000–2016)

 Baudolino was published in 2000.
 Baudolino is a much-travelled polyglot Piedmontese scholar who saves the Byzantine historian Niketas Choniates during the sack of Constantinople in the Fourth Crusade.
 Claiming to be an accomplished liar, he confides his history, from his childhood as a peasant lad endowed with a vivid imagination, through his role as adopted son of Emperor Frederick Barbarossa, to his mission to visit the mythical realm of Prester John.
 Throughout his retelling, Baudolino brags about his ability to swindle and tell tall tales, leaving the historian (and the reader) unsure of just how much of his story was a lie.

 The Mysterious Flame of Queen Loana (2005) is about Giambattista Bodoni, an old bookseller specializing in antiques who emerges from a coma with only some memories to recover his past.
 Bodoni is pressed to make a very difficult choice, one between his past and his future.
 He must either abandon his past to live his future or regain his past and sacrifice his future.

+Eco's Dall'albero al labirinto: Studi storici sul segno e l'interpretazione was published by Bompiani in 2007.
+Anthony Oldcorn's English translation, From the Tree to the Labyrinth: Historical Studies on the Sign and Interpretation, was published by Harvard University Press in 2014.

 The Prague Cemetery, Eco's sixth novel, was published in 2010.
 It is the story of a secret agent who "weaves plots, conspiracies, intrigues and attacks, and helps determine the historical and political fate of the European Continent".
 The book is a narrative of the rise of Modern-day antisemitism, by way of the Dreyfus affair, The Protocols of the Elders of Zion and other important 19th-century events which gave rise to hatred and hostility toward the Jewish people.

 In 2012, Eco and Jean-Claude Carrière published a book of conversations on the future of information carriers.
 Eco criticized social networks, saying for example that "Social media gives legions of idiots the right to speak when they once only spoke at a bar after a glass of wine, without harming the community ... but now they have the same right to speak as a Nobel Prize winner.
 It's the invasion of the idiots."

-From the Tree to the Labyrinth: Historical Studies on the Sign and Interpretation (2014).

 Numero Zero was published in 2015.
 Set in 1992 and narrated by Colonna, a hack journalist working on a Milan newspaper, it offers a satire of Italy's kickback and bribery culture as well as, among many things, the legacy of fascism.